Chaotic dynamics in a single excitation subspace: deviations from the ETH via long time correlations: Properties of Chaotic Quantum Systems

-Indeed, the size of fluctuations at long-times has been well studied in the ETH regime\cite{Srednicki1999, DAlessio2016, Nation2018, Nation2019, Nation2019a, Borgonovi2017}, and in early works Reimann \cite{Reimann2008} and Short \cite{Short2011} provided bounds for the fluctuations in terms of some effective dimension of the state of the system.
-Here we use a similar effective system size, the Inverse Participation Ratio (IPR), defined by
+Indeed, the size of fluctuations at long-times has been well studied in the ETH regime \cite{Srednicki1999, DAlessio2016, Nation2018, Nation2019, Nation2019a, Borgonovi2017}, and in early works Reimann \cite{Reimann2008} and Short \cite{Short2011} provided bounds for the fluctuations in terms of some effective dimension of the state of the system.
+Here we use a similar effective system size, the Inverse Participation Ratio (IPR) \footnote{Note that our definition of IPR differs here from that in \cite{Clos2016a} and in other works in the field of quantum chaos, where the reciprocal quantity is defined as the IPR.
+Our definition here is more consistent with the original notion of participation ratio as the number of energy eigenstates or atomic orbitals involved in the initial state (see e.g. D J Thouless 1974 Phys.
+Rep.(section C of Physics Letters) 13 93142).}, defined by

 which can be seen to have reasonable properties, as for a totally localized state, with $c_\mu(\alpha) = \delta_{\mu\alpha}$, we have, $\textrm{IPR}(|\phi_\alpha\rangle) = 1$, and for a maximally delocalized state, with $c_\mu(\alpha) = \frac{1}{\sqrt{N}}$, we have $\textrm{IPR}(|\phi_\alpha\rangle) = \frac{1}{N}$.
 The (inverse of) the IPR is also often referred to as the `number of principle components' \cite{Borgonovi2017, Borgonovi2019, Borgonovi2019a} for this reason.